Alpha-fetoprotein: Clinical significance

 A peptide derived from AFP that is referred to as AFPep is claimed to possess anti-cancer properties.

 In the treatment of testicular cancer it is paramount to differentiate seminomatous and nonseminomatous tumors.
 This is typically done pathologically after removal of the testicle and confirmed by tumor markers.
-However, if the pathology is pure seminoma, if the AFP is elevated, the tumor is treated as a nonseminomatous tumor because it contains yolk sac (nonseminomatous) components.
+However, if the pathology is pure seminoma but the AFP is elevated, the tumor is treated as a nonseminomatous tumor because it contains yolk sac (nonseminomatous) components.